 This is an email-based discussion group that is open to current members of Sexual Assault Response Teams and individuals working to develop a SART.

-With funding from the Office for Victims of Crime (OVC) and assistance from a national advisory committee, the NSVRC created a Sexual Assault Response Team (SART) Toolkit to promote the development and implementation of a coordinated, multidisciplinary, and victim-centered first response to victims of sexual assault in communities across the United States and U.S. Territories.
+With funding from the Office for Victims of Crime (OVC) and assistance from a national advisory committee, the NSVRC created the first a Sexual Assault Response Team (SART) Toolkit in 2011 to promote the development and implementation of a coordinated, multidisciplinary, and victim-centered first response to victims of sexual assault in communities across the United States and U.S. Territories.
 The Toolkit Project provides resources to help communities customize their outreach and expand services.

 A list of current Protocols and Guidelines for Sexual Assault Response Teams is also available for reference.
-Please email firstname.lastname@example.org if you’d like to add yours.